CompSciOrBust/Amiigo/README.md

 [Kim-Dewelski](https://github.com/Kim-Dewelski) for being a long time friend who has provided much useful programming advice.

-## Controls
+## Usage

+Use the "Amiigo Store" to generate new virtual Amiibos.

+Use the "My Amiibo" list to emulate any of your existing virtual Amiibos.

-D-Pad / analog sticks to move between on screen buttons.
+D-Pad / analog sticks move between on screen buttons.

-A to select an Amiibo from the list or click an on screen button.
+A selects an Amiibo from the list or click an on screen button.

 X toggles emulation state.

 B backs out of a category if one is selected.

-Y opens the context menu for supported items.
+Y / Long touchscreen tap opens the context menu for supported items.

 Everything that can be done with physical buttons can also be done via touchscreen.

 ## Support

 For support please use [the offical GBATemp thread](https://gbatemp.net/threads/amiigo-emuiibo-gui.549964/) unless you are reporting a bug in which case open a issue here on GitHub.
-Alternatively join [my Discord server](https://discord.gg/ZhRn3nn) or @ me on [twitter](https://twitter.com/CompSciOrBust).
+Alternatively join [my Discord server](https://discord.gg/ZhRn3nn).

 ## Screenshots